antnh6/antnh6.github.io/_posts/2017-08-01-searchproblems.md

 - UCS is a special case where h(every node) = 0

-- **Optimality** A* is only optimal when the heuristic is **admissible**, i.e. it slows down bad plans but the estimated cost from a state is never more than the the actual cost incurred from the shortest path to a goal from that state.
+- **Optimality** A* is only optimal when the heuristic is **admissible**, i.e. it slows down bad plans but the estimated cost from a state to a goal is never more than the the actual cost incurred by the shortest path from that state to the goal (guess path cost <= actual path cost)

     In the example below, A* would give us the lower path, which is not optimal.
 What went wrong is that the estimated cost h(A) = 6 is higher than the actual cost of 3 to get to the goal.
 <p align="center">